evgs/mega-frank-u4/README.md

 This work is still in progress!

 ## Changes
-- Two stacked USB-A ports were added on front board edge
+- Two stacked USB-A ports were added on front board edge.
+4 USB-A host ports total
 - Power barrel 5mm connector was moved to right edge of the board
 - ESP-RESET connected to PGPIO36